EcoPro-Systems/Data-Viewer/README.md

 - `start.sh`- builds and starts the docker containers (optional `-d` to start container in the background)
 - `stop.sh`- stops and removes all the running containers
 - Python scripts:
-  - `convert_kelp_biomass`: Converts NetCDF of Kelp Biomass historical data to a bunch of Shapefiles
+  - `convert_kelp_biomass`: Converts NetCDF of Kelp Biomass data to a bunch of Shapefiles or MBTiles
-  - `import_directory`: Bulk import all raster data files (GeoTIFF) or shapefiles in a directory into GeoServer
+  - `import_directory`: Bulk import all raster data files (GeoTIFF, Shapefiles, or MBTiles) in a directory into GeoServer
   - Docker image for python
     - GDAL can be unpredictably upgraded and suddenly all of the versions won't match on MacOS, so use Docker instead
     - `docker compose -f docker/docker-compose.dev.yml build ecoprodev`